metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 Often you want to process data stored in a file.

 The playground has an input area called `ìnputFile-content`.
 In this text area you can insert data that you have usually stored in a file.
-The variable `inputFile` can be used at the beginning of the workflow and it refers to the input file.
+The variable `inputFile` can be used at the beginning of the workflow and it refers to the input file represented by the `ìnputFile-content`-area.

 e.g.